 Albert Edward Prince of Wales Court

-Purpose-built in 1973 and refurbished in 2000, Albert Edward Prince of Wales Court stands in extensive, well-kept grounds situated one mile from Porthcawl town centre and the Promenade.
+Purpose-built in 1973 and refurbished in 2000, with further ongoing in 2020.
+The Albert Edward Prince of Wales Court stands in extensive, well-kept grounds situated one mile from Porthcawl town centre and the Promenade.
 Within the grounds there are beautiful inner gardens made up of a fishpond, scented garden and herb garden for residents to sit in, relax and enjoy the outdoor space.
 There is also a bowling green and Club House in the grounds where matches are played throughout the season.
 Residents may participate if they wish.

 The Home is divided into six ‘family-style’ house group units, each with their own team of care staff.
 Each house group has its own comfortable dining room and communal lounge.

-The challenge is to raise £5 million over the next six years.
-By making a commitment today, to donate by covenant, as little as £2 per week, with Tax Relief we can achieve this target.
+The challenge is to raise £5million for the RMBI by 2021.
+By making a commitment today, to donate by covenant, as little as £3 per week, with Tax Relief we can achieve this target.
 But it is important that we make that commitment NOW!

-The easiest way to show your support is to contact your Lodge or Chapter Charity Steward.
-They have all the information on the various ways Lodges and members can donate, including Regular Promise to Pay and single donations, all of which can now be completed online.
+The easiest way to show your support is to contact your Lodge or Chapter Charity Steward or use the links on www.southwalesmason.com, the South Wales Mason website: .
+There you will find all the information on the various ways Lodges and members can donate, including Regular Promise to Pay and single donations, all of which can now be completed online.

-As with all Festivals, it will involve a lot of hard work, but it’s hoped that along the way we will also have a great deal of fun, enjoyment and, above all, see lots of money being raised.
-The Province will be organising a number of social, sponsored and fun events for you, your family and friends to get involved, so look out for details on the website and expect to hear more from your Charity Steward.
+As with all Festivals, it will involve a lot of hard work, but it’s hoped that along the way we will have had a great deal of fun, enjoyment and, above all, raised lots of money.
+The Province are organising a number of social, sponsored and fun events for you, your family and friends to get involved, culminating in a Gala Evening so look out for details on the website and expect to hear more from your Charity Steward.